danirus/django-comments-xtd/docs/tutorial.rst

 If on the other hand you send a comment to a blog post created within the last year your comment will not be put in moderation.
 Give it a try as a logged in user and as an anonymous user.

 When sending a comment as a logged-in user the comment won't have to be confirmed and will be put in moderation immediately.
-However, when you send it as an anonymous user the comment will have to be confirmed by clicking on the confirmation link, right after the comment will be put on hold pending for approval.
+However, when you send it as an anonymous user the comment will have to be confirmed by clicking on the confirmation link, immediately after that the comment will be put on hold pending for approval.

 In both cases, due to the attribute ``email_notification = True`` above, all mail addresses listed in the :setting:`MANAGERS` setting will receive a notification about the reception of a new comment.
 If you did not received such message, you might need to review your email settings, or the console output.
 Read about the mail settings above in the :ref:`configuration` section.
 The mail message received is based on the ``comments/comment_notification_email.txt`` template provided with django-comments-xtd.